ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/README.md

 ## 📄 License

-This project is proprietary software provided for:
+This project is proprietary software and is provided under the following terms:

-- Personal use
-- Non-commercial testing
+- For personal use and non-commercial testing only
+- Redistribution is allowed **only** with proper credit to the original author

 You may **not**:

-- Reverse-engineer, decompile, or modify the executable
+- Reverse-engineer, decompile, or modify the executable or source code
-- Redistribute it without credit
+- Redistribute without giving credit
-- Use it for illegal or malicious purposes
+- Use this tool for illegal, malicious, or unauthorized purposes

+By using this software, you agree to these terms.

 ## ❓ FAQ